Hifeoluwa14/Python-Coding/Customer Order/README.md

 • id - customer unique id;

-• first_name - customer first name;
+• first_name - first name of customer;

-• last_name - customer last name;
+• last_name - last name of customer;

-• city- City of customer;
+• city- residential city of customer;

-• address - customer address;
+• address - customer's address;

-• phone_number - customer phone number;
+• phone_number - customer's phone number.

-• customerid - customer unique id;

 The orders dataframe contain the following columns;

-• id - order unique id;
+• id - unique order id;

 • cust_id - unique id of customer who placed order;

-• order_date - date of order;
+• order_date - date when order was placed;

-• order_details - product details;
+• order_details - product name;

 • total_order_cost - total cost of order.

 ## Solution
 The Solution to the problem is available in the attached Jupyter notebook.
-It well documented and easy to follow
+It well documented and easy to follow.